Vawx/scrabble_score_sinatra/README.md

 ## Project

-Scrabble Score converts a letter or word into a resulting numeric score, as if played in a game of Scrabble, using Ruby.
+Scrabble Score website converts a letter or word into a resulting numeric score, as if played in a game of Scrabble, using Ruby.

 ## Objective